COSC-499-W2025/capstone-project-team-7/logs/individualLogs/SamarthG.md

 ## Week 5: September 29 - October 5

 This week I worked with my team to develop the Data Flow Diagrams for Level 0 and Level 1.
 We began by listing out all the core processes in a shared document and refining them into the seven main processes that defined the overall data flow in our system.
-Once finalized, we used a tool called Lucidchart as a collabrative tool to create the visual diagrams.
+Once finalized, we used a tool called Lucidchart as a collabrative platform to create the visual diagrams.
 During this process we iterated through a few designs and variations, ensuring that the connections, inputs and outputs between processes were logically accurate.
 The final step for us was fixing up the shapes we used in our diagram based on the ones mentioned in lecture.

 ![Week 5 Image](./assets/SamarthG-W5.png)